karandave211/karandave211.github.io/_posts/2026-04-28-chatbots-for-small-business-ahmedabad.md

 ---
-title: "Chatbots for Small Business: A Practical Guide for Ahmedabad Entrepreneurs"
+title: "Chatbots for Small Business: A Practical Guide (No Coding, ₹1000–3000/Month)"
 date: 2026-04-28
 schema: Article
 categories: